-- Project will comply with all state and federal environmental regulations. - No splitting of neighborhoods will occur because of this project. - Project will be coordinated with the following state and federal agencies: - SD Dept. of Environment & Natural Resources - SD Dept. of Game, Fish & Parks - US Fish & Wildlife Service - o State Historic Preservation Office - US Forest Service - For additional information, please contact:
+- > Project will comply with all state and federal environmental regulations - No splitting of neighborhoods will occur as a result of this project - Project will be coordinated with the following state and federal agencies:

+SD Dept. of Environment & Natural Resources

+SD Dept. of Game, Fish & Parks

+- US Fish & Wildlife Service

+- State Historic Preservation Office

+- For additional information, please contact :